Originally published at: Retiring in Portugal: The Definitive Guide

 Healthcare is free for permanent residents in Portugal.
 It’s also free for seniors over the age of 65 and juniors and the age of 18.
 However, if you have a temporary residence in Portugal, you need private health insurance.
 Portugal’s private health insurance is cheap and can cost as low as $450 a year for a basic package.

 Portugal has a very low cost of living.
 This means that your retirement will be comfortable in Portugal with that savings.
-A retired couple can live comfortably in Portugal with $1,500-2,000 per month.
+A retired couple can live comfortably in Portugal for $1,500-2,000 per month.

 Yes, the Portuguese government has no restrictions on foreigners buying a home in Portugal.